 Supervised work in an agency that can provide practical experience in the field of study.
-Prerequi-
+Prerequisites: senior standing and approval of supervising instructor and the department chair.

 POL 4491-4492 Guided Independent Research (1-3 credit hours each)

 Additional information is indexed under Guided Independent Research and Study.